-Lungs of London - Hyde Park.
+Lungs of London - Hyde Park

-Under the reign of William III and Queen Anne some thirty acres of Hyde Park were taken for the gardens of Kensington Palace, with a further 250 taken by Caroline Queen of George II.
+Under the reign of William III and Queen Anne some thirty acres of Hyde Park were taken for the gardens of Kensington Palace, with a further 250 taken by Caroline, Queen of George II.

 Horse riding is still popular in Hyde Park

 Just over two hundred years ago no one would have dared to walk from Kensington to the city after nightfall.
-At Hyde Park Corner a bell was rung at seven and again at nine, where people would assemble and proceed in numbers to the city for safety from the highwaymen.
+At Hyde Park Corner a bell was rung at seven and again at nine, people would assemble and proceed in numbers to the city, for safety from the highwaymen.
 But after George II had been stopped and robbed one night after hunting, the very next morning a troop of armed horsemen were established to police the public streets.

 Serpentine, part of the River Westbourne

-Serpentine Gallery The Serpentine Gallery.
+The Serpentine Gallery.

-The original 1934 tea pavilion is now a unique Gallery set by the banks of the Serpentine lake.
-The gallery was founded in 1970, and has an international reputation for its pioneering exhibitions of modern and contemporary art.
-Under the patronage of Diana, Princess of Wales, the Serpentine undertook a £4 million renovation.
-The building work was completed in 1998 and is Grade II listed pavilion.
+The original 1934 tea pavilion is now a unique Gallery, set by the banks of the Serpentine lake.
+The gallery was founded in 1970, With an international reputation for its pioneering exhibitions of modern and contemporary art.

 Live Concerts in Hyde Park